rikasd/zIP_poststroke/README.md

+# Geometric Intersection Point Computation and Modeling
-# Supplementary material for "Foot-ground force quantifies impaired balance control mechanisms post-stroke" (under review)
+Supplementary material for "Foot-ground force quantifies impaired balance control mechanisms post-stroke" (in press)

 ## Quick Start Guide:
 1. Ensure that you have MATLAB R2024a or later installed, along with the following toolboxes: